GCYYfun/OSTEP_RUST/src/vm_freespace/README.md

 # Overview

-This program, malloc.py, allows you to see how a simple memory allocator works.
+This program, malloc.rs, allows you to see how a simple memory allocator works.
 Here are the options that you have at your disposal:

 ```sh